 Mr. Jianchang Lai has been our vice president of overseas operations since September 2016.
 Mr. Lai was our director from January 2014 to September 2016 and our head of network partner management since our inception to September 2016.
-Mr. Jianchang Lai is a brother-in-law to Mr. Meisong Lai, and a cousin to Mr. Jianfa Lai.
+Mr. Jianchang Lai is a brother-in-law to Mr. Meisong Lai.

 Mr. Jingxi Zhu has been our head of information technology since July 2003 and has served as a vice president of information technology since September 2016.
 From January 2014 to September 2016, Mr. Zhu was also our director.
-Mr. Zhu graduated from Nanjing Army Command College in China with a major in economics and management in June 2014 (partially through long distance learning) and from Yancheng Teachers University in China with a major in electrified education in June 2003.
+Mr. Zhu received an EMBA from Renmin University of China in 2021.